Thermodynamics of relativistic quantum fields confined in cavities: Conclusions

-In this work we have introduced techniques to understand the performance of localised relativistic quantum fields, such as quantum fields confined in moving cavities or the phononic modes of a trapped BEC, as ``extractors'' of energy from relativistic degrees of freedom.
-Each localised setup is divided into a system, which can be experimentally accessed, manipulated and controlled, and an environment, which acts as a reservoir.
-We have obtained analytical expressions for the efficiency of transfer of energy into the system (i.e., field excitations) from the classical change of the boundaries of the cavity, which can be induced by motion, or from a classical gravitational wave.
-The latter scenario is of great relevance for modern applications within gravitational wave science, astrophysics and cosmology.
+In this work we have introduced techniques to understand the performance of localised relativistic quantum fields, such as the electromagnetic field confined in moving cavities or the phononic modes of a trapped BEC, as ``machines'' that can ``extract'' energy from relativistic degrees of freedom.
+These include motion of boundaries or dynamical changes in the background spacetime.
+Each localised setup is divided into a system S, which can be accessed, manipulated and controlled, and an environment E, which acts as a reservoir of energy and entropy.
+We have obtained analytical expressions for the efficiency of transfer of energy into the system (i.e., field excitations) from the classical change of the boundaries of the cavity which can be induced by motion, or from a classical gravitational wave.
+The latter scenario is of great relevance for modern applications within gravitational wave science, astrophysics and cosmology \cite{Sathyaprakash:Schutz:2009}.
 In this context we have shown that sinusoidal modulations, which can be induced by impinging gravitational waves, are associated to an efficiency that grows with the duration of the signal itself and approaches unity in realistic ultra-cold setups.
+Furthermore, we have provided an analysis of the distribution of the work absorbed by the system using modern results derived from fluctuation theorems.
+All together our outcomes indicate that energy extraction is efficient in cavity setups of the type studied here.

-These exciting results suggests that it can be of fundamental and technological relevance to develop technologies tailored at extracting energy from relativistic degrees of freedom and the gravitational field.
-In particular, our work aids the analysis of feasibility of recently proposed technologies for the detection of gravitational wave by BEC-based antennas.
-Extension of this work to more realistic cavities, with 3 spatial dimensions and shapes optimised and tailored for detection of signal from binary neutron star mergers and pulsars, is left to future work.
+These exciting results suggest that it can be of fundamental and technological relevance to develop technologies tailored at extraction of energy from classical degrees of freedom, relativistic degrees of freedom and gravitational fields.
+In particular, our work aids the analysis of feasibility of recently proposed technologies for the detection of gravitational wave by BEC-based antennas \cite{Sabin:Bruschi:2014}.
+Furthermore, we believe that this work provides the foundation for a novel way to characterize localized quantum systems as (relativistic and quantum) thermal machines.
+Extension of this work to include loss and decoherence, and optimzed shapes tailored for detection of signals from realistic sources, such as binary neutron star mergers and pulsars in the case of gravitational drive, is left to future work.